agerard57/TS-React-Native-project/README.md

 Each card will display:

-- The title,
+- The title
-- An image icon (if the task has one),
+- An image icon (if the task has one)
-- A star (if the task is favorite),
+- A star (if the task is favorite)
-- A trimmed down version of the description,
+- A trimmed down version of the description
 - The author
 - An edit button
 - A delete button